 In 2013 we were approached to produce all the Talyllyn Railway locomotives as a commission and although this never came to fruition we had worked up the concepts and designs with a view to producing them of our own accord.
 Due to developments within the trade we have decided that, rather than waste all this effort, we would bring the first of these, Dolgoch, to the market in 2019.
-Once this has been delivered we will work on TR No. 1, Talyllyn, with a view to delivering the model in early 2020.
+Now this has been delivered we turned to TR No. 1, Talyllyn, delivering the model in late 2020.

 The Talyllyn Railway ordered two locomotives for its opening, Talyllyn and Dolgoch.
 Both were built by Fletcher, Jennings & Co. of Whitehaven, although to two very different designs.
 Talyllyn was the first order the company had delivered to north Wales was built to the company’s C Class design, although it was the first member of its class to be built to a gauge less than 2′ 8″.
 The locomotive was originally delivered as a 0-4-0ST with an open cab.
 The wheel arrangement gave an unacceptable ride and Talyllyn was returned to its manufacturer for the fitting of a pair of trailing wheels, converting it into an 0-4-2ST.
 One unusual feature of the conversion of Talyllyn to an 0-4-2 wheel arrangement was that the trailing axle was fixed rigidly to the frame, resulting in an overall wheelbase of 8′.
 A cab was subsequently fitted in the railway’s workshops at Pendre.